reduxframework/docs/docs/configuration/fields/compiler.md

 :::

 ## Using in a Field
-Each and every Redux field can utilize the `compiler` argument.
+Every Redux field offers the `compiler` argument.
 By setting this argument to `true`, a specified hook will fire whenever the value of a field marked with `'compiler' => true` is changed.

 Creating this magic is really quite easy.
 Let’s begin with this basic field: